 - Stir in vanilla and salt.

-- Allow to cool and then pour the syrup into your glass bottle.
+- Allow to cool and then pour the salted caramel syrup into your glass bottle.

-- Add 1 to 2 tablespoons of syrup to 8 ounces of coffee.
+- Add 1 to 2 tablespoons of salted caramel syrup to 8 ounces of coffee.

-- Store syrup in fridge for up to a couple of months.
+- Store salted caramel syrup in the refrigerator for up to a couple of months.